realdegrees/Unity-Extension-Methods/README.md

     The result of this method will never return the exact position or direction but rather a very accurate approximation.

 # Ext_Physics
-An extension method which can be used to shoot a curved raycast given a start position, direction and gravity.
+A method which can be used to shoot a curved raycast given a start position, direction and gravity.

 HOW TO USE: